kawaharm/nft-world/README.md

 ## Technology Used

 NFT World is a full-stack application, with this repository containing the frontend development (see https://github.com/kawaharm/nft-world-backend for backend development).
 The frontend is built using React, Node, and Axios.
 The React framework generates the primary user interface.
 Node and Axios are used to communicate with the backend server to login/signup users, request API calls and retrieve NFT-related documents from the database (MongoDB).
-The OpenSea API is used to extract real-time data on NFT collections and assets.
+The OpenSea API is used to extract real-time data on NFT collections and digital assets.

 ## How To Install